Startek honored with Great Place To Work® certification in India

-DENVER, March 5, 2024 /PRNewswire/ -- Startek®, a global customer experience (CX) solutions provider, was recently recognized as a Great Place To Work® Certified™ organization in India.
+MUMBAI, India, March 6, 2024 /PRNewswire/ -- Startek®, a global customer experience (CX) solutions provider, was recently recognized as a Great Place To Work® Certified™ organization in India.
 This highly prestigious certification underscores the company's dedication to fostering a positive and inclusive workplace culture.

 "We are thrilled to once again receive the Great Place To Work recognition," said S M Gupta, Chief People Officer, Startek.
 "This highlights our ongoing commitment to prioritizing our employees' happiness and success.
 We firmly believe that a positive workplace culture is the cornerstone of a robust and talented organization.
 Thanks to the collective effort of each Startek team member, we've built an exceptional environment that thrives on collaboration, innovation and inclusivity.
 The Great Place To Work honor serves as a testament to our dedication, reinforcing our commitment to creating an environment where employees can thrive personally and professionally through open communication and continuous learning."